zjkmxy/prof-zhang-philo/README.md

 # Philosophies of Professor

 Philosophies, quotes and mottos from the professor.
 No need to provide every sentence exactly the same.
+Suggest to put similar things together without chronological order.

 THE READER ACCEPTS ALL STATEMENTS PROVIDED AS IS, WITHOUT ANY WARRANTY; WITHOUT